 Victoria’s buildings can be cold in winter and hot in summer – especially older factory buildings.
 Insulate to keep warm in winter and cool in summer.
 Good airflow will help the heat escape in summer.

 Insulating steam and hot water lines

 Don’t lose all that valuable heat: insulate!
 Keep the lines as short as possible and get them checked regularly for blockages.
 Catch the condensate for boiler re-use.
-Find out more about improving efficiency of hot water and steam systems.

 Don’t overload dryers – and don’t under-load them either!
 'Pre-treat' before drying with a spin cycle, rollers, or 'pre-heat' with waste heat.